 Scope of the conference

 Decision-makers need not only better data on the complexity of factors in environmental and developmental processes affecting human health, but also enhanced understanding of the linkages to be able to know at which level to target their actions.
-Cities have come to the forefront of providing solutions for issues such as climate change, which has co-benefits on health, but need better knowledge (see for example C40, Healthy Polis, ICLEI) play an important role.
+Cities have come to the forefront of providing solutions for issues such as climate change, which has co-benefits on health, but still need better knowledge.
+City organisations (for example C40, Healthy Polis, ICLEI) play an important role.

-Multi-sectorial approaches are needed to tackle the current problems and therefore we have organized an international conference with world leading experts on urban and transport planning, architecture, environmental science and exposures, physical activity, public health to discuss the current status and challenges and solutions in cities.
+Multi-sectorial and multi-disciplinary approaches are needed to tackle the current problems and therefore we have organized an international conference with world leading experts on urban and transport planning, architecture, environmental science and exposures, physical activity, climate change, public health to discuss the current status and challenges and solutions in cities.

 The objective of the conference is to promote healthy urban development by bringing together different sectors and disciplines (e.g. urban and transport planning, architecture, green space management, environmental exposure assessment, environmental epidemiology, physical activity, climate change, and public health and governance) working within cities and presenting the state of the art research and providing solutions to and future healthy visions of our cities.